 2. I can connect with friends and family members wherever they are

-Like a typical Filipino family, The Seradel Cruz Clan (Serafin is my lolo and Adelaida is my lola) is scattered around the world.
-I have family members in the U.S., Austria, Netherlands, and a cousin who is currently roaming the entire South America.
+Like a typical Filipino family, our family is scattered around the world.
+I have family members in the America and Europe.
 Its always nice to get updates about their lives through Facebook.

 I also love that I can just say hi to my friends whether they are in Mindanao, the U.S., etc.